Back to All Events

 Who's In My Creek?
 Say Hello to Macroinvertebrates, Mussels, Sponges and Crayfish of the Okanogan River Basin

 The field crew at the Okanogan Basin Monitoring and Evaluation Program (OBMEP) has been collecting macroinvertebrate samples in the Okanogan River and its tributaries since 2009 and snorkeling the river since 2004.
 Sonya will discuss some interesting findings from the macroinvertebrate data over the years and she will discuss the population of western ridged mussels in the Okanogan River.
-She will introduce the new species of crayfish called the Okanagan crayfish and will show some GoPro footage from snorkel surveys of freshwater sponges.
+She will introduce the new species of crayfish called the Okanogan crayfish and will show some GoPro footage from snorkel surveys of freshwater sponges.

 Speaker: Sonya Schaller